MrBartusek/gif-picker-react/README.md

 An [Tenor](https://tenor.comt) GIF picker component for React applications that runs on [Tenor API V2](https://developers.google.com/tenor/guides/quickstart).
 This picker fits styling of [emoji-picker-react](https://www.npmjs.com/package/emoji-picker-react) and can be used next to it.

+## What to know before using

+- In order to access Tenor API you are **required** to provide API key.
+This is a free and simple process that takes 60 seconds.
+- Tenor requires [attribution]([https://developers.google.com/tenor/guides/attribution]) from products that use their API.
+This library comply with that rule by adding *Search Tenor* placeholder to the search bar.

 ## Installation

 ```bash